 A lot of people forget that it’s not only water that can help you to keep optimal hydration levels.
 There is water in most of the foods we eat, take for example watermelon that contains over 90% water.

 How do you know you drank enough?

-You know when you’re fully hydrated when you’re not thirsty, have a normal light colored urine color and a soft bowl movement.
-Hard bowl movement or constipation can be a result of dehydration.
-Another indication you didn’t drink enough is dry mouth and headache.
+You know when you’re fully hydrated when you’re not thirsty, have a normal light-colored urine color and a soft bowel movement.
+Hard bowel movement or constipation can be a result of dehydration.
+Another indication that you didn’t drink enough is a dry mouth and a headache.

 Is it possible to drink too much?

 Yes, and people already died because of it.
 When you drink too much water at once you can dilute the sodium in your blood under a certain level, which can get you in a coma and eventually kill you.
-This phenomena is sometimes seen in marathon runners.
-Therefore in marathons the start weight of all athletes are recorded at the beginning of the race.
+This phenomenon is sometimes seen in marathon and ultra-endurance runners.
+Therefore, the start weight of all athletes is recorded at the beginning of the race.
 When a runner collapses first aid people know by the weight of the athlete if he didn’t drink enough or if he drank too much.
-A less sport related place where people died from drinking too much is in a bar playing drinking games.
+For the same reason, “water-loading” as a method for weight-cutting might be possibly dangerous.
+A less sport-related place where people died from drinking too much is in a bar playing drinking games.

 Should you drink during training?

-Drinking should be part of training, it can improve your performance.
-If you drank enough your body weight before and after workout should be more or less the same.
+Drinking should be part of the training, it can improve your performance.
+If you drank enough your body weight before and after a workout should be more or less the same.